Schools unite to lift WW2 children from watery grave

 BETTER NEIGHBOURS

-The neighbors have been drawn closer together by Poland's accession to the European Union and strong economic ties which have seen tens of thousands find work in Germany.
+The neighbours have been drawn closer together by Poland's accession to the European Union and strong economic ties which have seen tens of thousands find work in Germany.

 Tensions still flare sometimes, however, particularly over a group lobbying for the rights of Germans expelled from territory which became Polish after the war, who wield considerable influence in Chancellor Angela Merkel's conservative bloc.